-You may have seen it written in various photography articles and how-to-guides, but how do you exactly capture the essence of your trip through photos?
+You may have seen it written in various articles and travel photography how-to-guides, but how do you exactly capture the essence of your trip through photos?
 Read on below for tips on how to take travel photo book-ready photos that don’t just attract but also captivate your audience by the stories they tell.

 Pay attention to the composition.